free-as-in-freedom/chatroom/README.md

 # Network Communication

 This program is a client/server that uses TCP and runs on any port that the server specifies.
-I decided to use port 5050, and I think that will work well ni most use cases.
+I decided to use port 5050, and I think that will work well in most use cases.
 The messages are encoded and decoded using UTF-8.

 # Development Environment